23 East Airy Street, Norristown, PA 19401 · 215-627-6434 ·

 What is the investment philosophy and objectives of The Church Foundation?

 The Church Foundation (TCF) is a nonprofit corporation, chartered in 1926, as a service organization for the Diocese of Pennsylvania.
-TCF serves trustee and investment advisor for assets owned by churches, chapels, missions, and institutions in the diocese.
-Our primary purpose is to oversee the Consolidated Fund, a balanced portfolio of stocks and bonds, for the diocese and other church-related institutions.
+TCF serves as trustee and investment advisor for assets owned by churches, chapels, missions, and institutions in the diocese.
+Our primary purpose is to oversee the Consolidated Fund, a balanced portfolio of stocks and bonds, and the Short Term Investment Fund, designed to provide investors with consistent, low-volatility performance for the diocese and other church-related institutions.

-Investors with The Church Foundation are purchasing units or shares in the Consolidated Fund.
-The Consolidated Fund is a carefully structured array of equities and fixed income instruments designed to meet the investment policy statement guidelines established by The Church Foundation Board of Directors.
+Investors with The Church Foundation are purchasing units or shares in the Consolidated Fund and/or the Short Term Fund.
+The Consolidated Fund is a carefully structured array of equities and fixed-income instruments designed to meet the investment policy statement guidelines established by The Church Foundation Board of Directors.
+The Short Term Fund has a target allocation of 50% Ultra Short-Term Bond Fund and 50% U.S. Treasury Money Market Fund.

 What is the Fee Schedule?

-The Church Foundation's management fees are reviewed and set annually by the board of directors.
-For 2020, TCF charges a fee of .29% to cover administrative and operational costs.
+The management fees are reviewed and set annually by the board of directors.
+For 2024, TCF charges a fee of .32% to cover administrative and operational costs for the Consolidated Fund.
+The fee is combined with the investment management fees charged by T. Rowe Price, making the total fees approximately .88%.

 How is the distribution amount calculated?